USST-RADSAT-SK/power-and-electrical/README.md

 ## How to Commit a Change

-  Once gitbash is opened you want to make sure you are in the right file directory you want to use the command "git status" to check if you saved your files (it will show up as red) "Git add [filename]" this will prepare your file to be commited
+  Once gitbash is opened you want to make sure you are in the right file directory you want to use the command

   "git status"

+  to check if you saved your files (it will show up as red)

+  "Git add [filename]"

+  this will prepare your file to be commited

+  "git status"

   the file name should be green now

-  "git commit -m "[changes you made]" " this will commit your changes
+  "git commit -m "[changes you made as a comment]" "

+  this will commit your changes

   "git push"

   this will save your changes into the branch